 His feature series “Rock ‘N Roll Treasure,” which highlighted an insider’s treasure trove of never before seen photos and memorabilia of rock icons landed Henry a Golden Mike, Los Angeles Press Club Award and Los Angeles Emmy nomination.
 He also was the only reporter to find and reveal the whereabouts of the original Grauman Chinese Theater footprints of Mary Pickford, Douglas Fairbanks and Sid Grauman.
 Henry’s 2009 body of work earned him the Los Angeles Emmy Award for Outstanding Feature Reporting, which he received from the Academy of Television Arts and Sciences in 2010.

-Prior to joining NBC4, Henry was a news anchor/reporter for KABC-TV in Los Angeles from 1982 to 1993.
-While at KABC, he served in a number of other capacities includingdirector of specials and producer.
-He was also a news anchor/reporter with KABC-TV from 1971 to 1978.
+Prior to joining NBC4, Henry was a news anchor/reporter for KABC-TV in Los Angeles from 1982 to 1993 and from 1971-1978.
+He also served in a number of other positions at the station including director of specials and producer.

 In addition to his work in local news, Henry is the executive producer and host of the Emmy award-winning "Travel Café,” a half-hour program that examines interesting places, cultures and cuisines.
 From 1984 to 1991, Henry was the host and producer of the popular travel magazine program, “Eye on L.A.”
 He has visited virtually every continent in the world as host of these programs.